Baltimore program seeks to interrupt violence

-Beyond ending violence that begets violence, Safe Streets Baltimore’s workers are committed to work to change the conditions that allow the epidemic to flourish.
+Beyond ending violence that begets violence, Safe Streets Baltimore’s workers are committed to working to change the conditions that allow the epidemic to flourish.
 Barksdale spoke about the need for basic necessities.
 A lack of food, shelter, and clothing can easily lead to a life of crime, violence, and substance abuse.
 Safe Streets seeks to intervene and provide recourse for at-risk individuals.
-Family members who are left homeless because a member of their family is charged with a felony, adults being rendered unemployed because they do not have access to their birth certificate or Social Security number, and young people becoming addicted to drugs because the students in their 8th grade classes are 17 and 18 year old drug dealers.
+Family members who are left homeless because a member of their family is charged with a felony, adults being rendered unemployed because they do not have access to their birth certificate or Social Security number, and young people becoming addicted to drugs because the students in their eighth grade classes are 17- and 18-year old drug dealers.

 In response to a question, Barksdale detailed his views on how the level of segregation in Baltimore influences violence.
 He said that in a lot of high-income areas, there are resources devoted to finding kids things to occupy their time with, like sports.
 Barksdale said that “those same resources need to be in our communities.”
 He felt that when you give kids resources to entertain themselves, anger will fade away.
 Those resources aren’t being put in our communities, so anger has nowhere to go.